kaineyb/deltae/README.md

 ##### Get the DeltaE 2000 Formula of 2 Lab Values:
     deltae.delta_e_2000(Lab1, Lab2)

-##### Test a Rochester Pair -
-Type in the rochester data set pair that you want to see the values off.
+##### Test a Rochester Pair - takes a rochester data set pair that you want to see the values off.
     deltae.delta_e_2000_test_pair(33)